 - Invest in drawer dividers

-Using shelves is one of the easiest ways to store your sweaters.
+Using shelves is one of the easiest ways to store your sweaters, jumpers and cardigans.
 To help you get the most out of your shelving and ensure your sweater collection remains organised, keep these top tips in mind.

 - Finetune your folding technique

 Your folding technique is key when it comes to storing sweaters on a shelf.
-To get this part just right, simply lay your sweater face down on a flat surface, take each sleeve and fold them across so that they are shoulder to shoulder.
-Next, fold the garment in thirds by tucking in each side, stopping at the centre of the sweater.
-To finish, smooth over the sweater with your hand and fold it in half lengthways.
-You should end up with a neat stack of rectangular-shaped sweaters that you can position on your shelving.
+To get this part just right, simply lay your item face down on a flat surface, take each sleeve and fold them across so that they are shoulder to shoulder.
+Next, fold the garment in thirds by tucking in each side, stopping at the centre.
+To finish, smooth over the garment with your hand and fold it in half lengthways.
+You should end up with a neat stack of rectangular-shaped that you can position on your shelving.